 It should be noted that it is difficult to prove whether the risk for such cancers is increased by testosterone therapy in trans men.
-Female-to-male transsexuals are a small population to begin with, and many undergo hysterectomy/oophorectomy early on in their hormonal treatment, thus making the study of long-term effects of testosterone on the uterus and ovaries difficult.
+Trans men are a small population to begin with, and many undergo hysterectomy/oophorectomy early on in their hormonal treatment, thus making the study of long-term effects of testosterone on the uterus and ovaries difficult.
 Also, some trans men may have suffered from PCOS before beginning testosterone treatment.

 Because the relationship between long-term androgen use and gynecological health is not yet fully understood, and because many trans men experience embarrassment and/or access issues over obtaining ongoing gynecological care, some may feel it is appropriate to pursue such surgeries as a preventative measure.
 For more information on PCOS, endometrial cancer, and ovarian cancer see the resources section at the end of this page.